Ratanjit Pratap Narain Singh: Personal life

 R.P.N.
-Singh belongs to the Gaharwar(Raikar) sub-clan of the Sainthwar caste.
+Singh belongs to the Gaharwar (Raikar) clan of the Rajput community.
 He comes from a Zamindari family of Kushinagar (Padrauna), Uttar Pradesh.
 He attended The Doon School, an institution which has had historic links with Congress since the Rajiv Gandhi 'Doon Cabinet' era, and given Rahul Gandhi's own schooling at Doon.
 From 2014 to 2018, he served as the president of Doon's alumni body The Doon School Old Boys' Society.

 He was married on 7 December 2002 to Sonia Singh (nee Sonia Singh, anchor and editorial director at NDTV), and has three daughters.
 He currently resides in the Palace, Padrauna, Kushinagar, Uttar Pradesh, India.
 His father, Late C.P.N.
 Singh, was also MP of Kushinagar (then Hata) and a Minister of State for Defence in the Indira Gandhi cabinet in 1980.

 R.P.N.
 Singh was elected MLA from the seat of Padrauna in 1996, 2002, and 2007.
 In 2009 he was elected to the Lok Sabha.
 He lost the Lok Sabha election from the Kushinagar seat in 2014 and 2019.
 Now he has been declared BJP candidate from Uttar Pradesh for Member of Parliament Rajya Sabha.